 Perceptible Information Example: Similar to video closed captioning, if someone in the home is deaf, a light is produced, indicating an action rather than a beep.

 The design should be created to minimize hazards or risk of error in the space.

-Tolerance for Error Example: UD showers will have grab bars, curbless entry so there is nothing to trip over, and use textured material on the floors to prevent slipping.
+Tolerance for Error Example: UD showers will have grab bars, and curbless entry, so there is nothing to trip over and use textured material on the floors to prevent slipping.

 #6 Low Physical Effort

 The space can be used with a sustained physical effort at any level of ability, with minimal fatigue.